 Museum of Submarine Navy, 52 Svobody Street, Moscow, Russia, + 7 926 522 15 96

-There are over two thousand restaurants in Moscow offering all kinds of food for every budget.
+There are over 2,000 restaurants in Moscow offering all kinds of food for every budget.
 If hunger strikes while you’re in Severnoye Tushino Park, be sure to stop at Robin Bo – a cosy family café with a lovely summer terrace.
-Take a five-minute walk from the park and you’ll find yourself in Ritorno Restaurant, a welcoming spot that serves European and Japanese food.
-For those craving Chinese cuisine, there’s KNR restaurant, which is the nearest to the stadium.
+Take a five-minute walk from the park and you’ll find yourself at Ritorno Restaurant, a welcoming spot that serves European and Japanese food.
+For those craving Chinese cuisine, there’s KNR Restaurant, which is the closest to the stadium.

 Robin Bo, 56 Svobody Street, Moscow, Russia, + 7 495 788 77 75